Iboroaniekan/Iboroaniekan.github.io/posts/dc1-walkthrough.md

 + /: DEBUG HTTP verb may show server debugging information.
 See: https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-enable-debugging-for-aspnet-applications?view=vs-2017
 + /web.config: ASP config file is accessible.

-After using Nikto to scan for vulnerable services i decided to try manually using google to look for vulnerability on drupal7.I looked at exploi database on google and found a known vulnerabilty.
+After using Nikto to scan for vulnerable services i decided to try manually using google to look for vulnerability on drupal7.I looked at exploit database on google and found a known vulnerabilty.

 ![Results of the exploitdb ](https://github.com/Iboroaniekan/Iboroaniekan.github.io/blob/main/assets/images/exploitdb.png?raw=true)